Vardot/varbase_blog/README.md

 This is a [Varbase](https://www.drupal.org/project/varbase) Feature.

-Provides Blog content type and related configuration.
+Provides Blog post content type and related configuration.

-Use Blog to publish blog posts.
+Use Blog to publish blog post by different authors in the Blog section of the site.